 Sintra: Travesseiro and Queijadas of Sintra

 Sintra is not just a beautiful mountain full of castles, palaces and secret gardens.
 It is also home to these tasty pastries.
-My favorite ones are the tiny brown Queijadas (made of cheese).
+My favorite ones are the tiny brown ones: Queijadas (made of cheese).

 Setúbal and Alentejo: Tortas de Azeitão, Sericaia, Pastéis de Feijão and Biscuits